Spain's Rajoy tries stimulus as recession deepens

-MADRID Prime Minister Mariano Rajoy promised Spain a small dose of economic stimulus on Wednesday, leavening a strict diet of austerity for the first time as figures showed the country's recession had deepened.
+MADRID Prime Minister Mariano Rajoy promised Spain a dose of economic stimulus on Wednesday, leavening his strict diet of austerity for the first time as figures showed the country's recession had deepened.

-The data from statistics institute INE suggests that, notwithstanding improved conditions in the debt market, the government faces an uphill battle to put public finances back on a sustainable footing as the economic outlook remains gloomy.
+The National Statistics Institute (INE) data showed that, notwithstanding an easing of debt market tensions in recent months, the government faces an uphill battle if it is to put public finances back on a sustainable footing as the economic outlook remains bleak.

-"The bleak GDP data is a reminder of the growing disconnect between market sentiment and economic reality in Spain and southern Europe," Nicholas Spiro of Spiro Sovereign Strategy said.
+"The outlook for the remainder of 2013 and 2014 is no better.
+The main impediments to any recovery prospects remain the fallout of the ongoing financial crisis hanging over Spain, coupled with still-punishing employment losses," Raj Badiani of IHS Global Insight said.

 Reflecting the scale of the task, Rajoy told parliament he was planning a package of stimulus measures that would include tax breaks for entrepreneurs.